 DKA is defined as the biochemical triad of:

-- Ketonaemia ≥3 mmol/L (on ketone meter) OR significant ketonuria (≥2+ on standard urine sticks)
+- Ketonaemia ≥3 mmol/L (hand-held Ketone Meter) OR significant Ketonuria (≥2+ on standard urine dip-sticks)

 - Bicarbonate (HCO3) below 15mmol/L AND/OR venous pH < 7.3

-*Some patients may be euglycaemic or mildly hyperglycaemic (particularly those on SGLT2 inhibitors).
+*Patients may be euglycaemic or only mildly hyperglycaemic (particularly those on SGLT2 inhibitors).
 It is important to always test for ketones.

-DKA usually evolves rapidly over 24 hours, with presenting symptoms secondary to severe metabolic acidosis:
+DKA usually evolves rapidly over 24 hours, with symptoms often being due to severe metabolic acidosis:

 Severe DKA

-- GCS < 12 or abnormal AVPU scale (consider a nasogastric tube to reduce the risk of aspiration)
+- GCS < 12 or abnormal AVPU tool rating (consider an nasogastric tube to reduce the risk of aspiration, secondary to this altered mental state.)

-- Investigations include: FBC, U&E, VBG, blood cultures, ECG, CXR, Urine MC&S (& pregnancy test)
+- Investigations include: FBC, U&E, VBG, blood cultures, ECG, CXR, Urine MC&S (& pregnancy test for women of child bearing age!)

 - Start fluids & insulin as per your local guidelines.
 This might be: